Do you need a special camera for astrophotography?

 Posted by

-If you are new to astrophotography or want to try it, you might ask this question.
+If you are new to astrophotography or want to try it, you might wonder what equipment you need for astrophotography.
 Like me, you may have tried to take a picture of the night sky with a smartphone and found that the results are not quite what you wanted.
-If you have ever tried to take a photo through the eyepiece of a telescope, you’ll know how difficult that is.
-So, is it necessary to use a special camera for astrophotography?
-And if so, what is the best camera to get?
+So, what is the best camera for astrophotography?

 You do not need to use a special camera for astrophotography.
 A DSLR camera or even a quality smartphone can be used.
 DSLR cameras can be modified by removing filters from the sensor to make them more sensitive for astrophotography or used as is.
 A camera with manual focus and longer exposure is OK.

-Also, it is important to point out here that there is a huge difference between the expectations and abilities of beginner, intermediate and advanced astrophotographers.
-At the start, any camera can be used to take amazing pictures of the night sky, but as we go deeper into this hobby and become better at it, our skills will require more specialized cameras and techniques to improve the quality of our astrophotos.
-I’ve written this useful page about the best cheap camera for astrophotography – click for my advice.
+It is important to point out that there is a huge difference between the expectations and abilities of beginner, intermediate, and advanced astrophotographers.
+At the start, even a cheap camera can be used to take amazing pictures of the night sky.
+Still, as you go deeper into this hobby and become better at it, your skills will require more specialized cameras and techniques to improve the quality of your astrophotos.

 I first tried using an iPhone and quickly moved to a Canon DSLR and then a dedicated astronomy camera, which is cooled.
-Each of these cameras produced excellent results, but as I progressed, I needed a special camera for astrophotography as my expectations rose.
-Click here to discover the best DSLR cameras for astrophotography.
+Which gave the best results?

 Photographing the Milky Way